Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

 Add a variable indicating the performance accuracy of the participants.
 For this, you can compare the participants’ answer with the correct answer and assign a value of 1 for correct answers and 0 for incorrect answers.
-Also, calculate the average performance for each participant and add the scores to the data frame.
+Also, calculate the `average_performance` for each participant and add the scores to a separate data frame that also includes a `subj_id` variable as well as the just created `study_id` variable.
+This data set will be needed for visualization 2.

 #### Study 3

 Add a variable indicating the analysed construct (e.g. “memory”)

 A variable on the accuracy of the response already exists, so you do not need to create one.
-However, calculate the average performance for each participant and add the scores to the data frame.
+However, calculate the `average_performance` for each participant and add the scores to a separate data frame that also includes a `subj_id` variable as well as the just created `study_id` variable.
+This data set will be needed for visualization 2.

 #### All studies